Why Our National Monuments Need Protection

 What IF something happens?
 Sure, there aren’t many major cities around.
 But what about all of these great rivers and landscapes ~ not to mention, some of our country’s most awe-inspiring National Parks?
 What happens to them if something goes wrong?

 Articles to Enhance Understanding

 This is a complex issue.
 We’ve taken a brief look at both sides.
 At first glance, it’s tempting to pit the “greedy capitalists” vs. the “do-gooder environmentalists.”
-But if you read the article from the Salt Lake Tribune above, with its wide-ranging opinions ~ you begin to understand that this is a little more nuanced than that.
+But if you really start to look into the issue ~ you begin to understand that it’s a little more nuanced than that, as most things are.

-Which is why I’ve included links to articles below from both sides of this issue, in order to help those who are interested in better understanding this issue.
+The articles below will help those who are interested in better understanding this issue.

 - NPR: “The Highs and Lows of the Antiquities Act“

 - TheHill.com: “The Antiquities Act Has Been Hijacked…”

 - Modern Hiker: “How to Comment on Trump’s National Monument Review”

 I’ve tried to look at both sides of the issue, to try & understand where President Trump was coming from when he issued this order.
 Because when I first heard that these monuments were being threatened, my initial reaction was shock & anger; I had to go out & research exactly what was going on.